AshleyCodes-1/Fitness360/README.md

     ```bash
     git checkout -b feature/your-feature-name
+    ```

 3. Make your changes and commit them with descriptive commit messages.
 4. Push your changes to your forked repository.
-5. Submit a pull request to the main repository, detailing the changes you've made and why they should be merged.
+5. Submit a pull request to the main repository detailing the changes you've made and why they should be merged.

 ## License